nomic/roz/README.md

 app = null  // Recommended to prevent accidental use
 ```

 `rozed` is a thin wrapper around app.
-Ccall any of the express app routing
+Call any of the express app routing
-methods on it.  (`namespace` from the `express-namespace` module is also supported.)
+methods on it.  `namespace` from the `express-namespace` module is also supported.

-This rozed router demands that you include roz middleware in your routes.
+The rozed router demands that you include roz middleware in your routes.
 So
 if you forget:
 ```js
 rozed.get( "/posts/:id", doStuff )